Ausa (river)

 The Ausa is a minor river some 17 km long that traverses part of northern San Marino and Emilia–Romagna in Italy.

 The source of the river is Monte Titano in central San Marino.
 The river flows northeast past Serravalle and crosses the border into the Italian province of Rimini close to Dogana.
 The river continues flowing northeast and is channelled through storm drains at Rimini before emptying into the Marecchia.
 It features the lowest point of San Marino, at 55 m above sea level, at the point where it leaves the country.

+Course

+The river rises in San Marino.
+It flows northeast through the towns of Serravalle and Dogana, and forms the northern border between Italy and San Marino as it curves east past Rovereta.
+After Cerasolo, a frazione of Coriano, the Ausa turns northeast, turning again to reach Via Monetscudo on the outskirts of urban Rimini.

+Until the 1960s, the Ausa flowed south of Rimini's city centre, running between the present-day Rimini Sud junction of the A14 tolled highway and the Arch of Augustus, where it turned north-east along the old city walls to empty at Piazzale Kennedy.
+Following a diversion completed in 1972, the Ausa flows northwest along cemented banks, curving north near Rimini's Villaggio Azzurro to empty into the Marecchia, near the point where the Marecchia itself was realigned.